apache/cassandra-java-driver/manual/core/pooling/README.md

   connections from opening (either configuration or network issues, or a server-side limitation -- see [CASSANDRA-8086]);
 * `pool.available-streams`: if this is often close to 0, it's a sign that the pool is getting saturated.
-Maybe `max-requests-per-connection` is too low, or more connections should be added.
+Consider adding more connections per node.

 ### Tuning

 The driver defaults should be good for most scenarios.

+#### Number of requests per connection

 In our experience, raising `max-requests-per-connection` above 1024 does not bring any significant
 improvement: the server is only going to service so many requests at a time anyway, so additional requests are just going to pile up.

+Lowering the value is not a good idea either.
+If your goal is to limit the global throughput of the driver, a [throttler](../throttling) is a better solution.

+#### Number of connections per node

-Similarly, 1 connection per node is generally sufficient.
+1 connection per node (`pool.local.size` or `pool.remote.size`) is generally sufficient.
 However, it might become a bottleneck in very high performance scenarios: all I/O for a connection happens on the same thread, so it's possible for that thread to max out its CPU core.
 In our benchmarks, this happened with a single-node cluster and a high throughput (approximately 80K requests / second / connection).

 It's unlikely that you'll run into this issue: in most real-world deployments, the driver connects to more than one node, so the load will spread across more I/O threads.
 However if you suspect that